 This adaptability means positive psychology can also be applied in a variety of places around the world, which has lead to various courses, such as the Masters of Positive Psychology (MAPP), that provide positive psychology enthusiasts with ample opportunities to learn about this fast-growing branch of psychology in a variety of places worldwide.

 This list of institutions offers a comprehensive but not exhaustive resource for anyone interested in formally studying positive psychology.
 Surprisingly, there are no BSc courses and regrettably, none of the existing courses are accredited by the British Psychological Society (BPS).
-However, training programmes leading to post-graduate certificate in psychological well-being offered by many universities lead to accreditation status by BPS.
-The situation of positive psychology courses, regarding accreditation, type and availability are almost the same in the USA and Europe.
+However, training programmes leading to a post-graduate certificate in psychological well-being offered by many universities lead to accreditation status by BPS.
+The situation of positive psychology courses, regarding accreditation, type and availability is almost the same in the USA and Europe.

 Bucks New University in Buckinghamshire (England) offers a two-year, part-time MAPP course with a somewhat unique curriculum.
-They also offer stand-alone short courses on positive psychology that lead to a Postgraduate Diploma (PGDip) which comprises of all MAPP modules except the dissertation.
+They also offer stand-alone short courses on positive psychology that lead to a Postgraduate Diploma (PGDip) which comprises all MAPP modules except the dissertation.